Every time I told someone where I was headed, I got the same puzzled look.

 Why It Belongs on Your List

-For travelers who crave the outdoors but prefer a slower, more mindful pace, Bohemian Switzerland is a rare find.
-It’s close enough to Prague for a day trip, yet rich enough to fill several days without ever feeling repetitive.
+For travellers who crave the outdoors but prefer a slower, more mindful pace, Bohemian Switzerland is a rare find.
+It's close enough to Prague for a day trip, yet rewarding enough to fill several days without ever feeling repetitive.

 And if you’re lucky, you’ll leave — as I did — with a little of that green magic still clinging to your shoes.